CAA-France/constitution/CONSTITUTION.md

 1. Code of conduct:
     1. Participation in CAA - FR implies full acceptance of the code of conduct.
-    1. The adequacy between the code of conduct and the activities of CAA - FR is re-evaluated at least every two years, at the BGM.
+    1. The adequacy between the code of conduct and the activities of CAA - FR is re-evaluated at least every two years, at the GM.
 If necessary, the code of conduct may be amended at that time.

-1. Any changes to this constitution must be approved by a 2/3 majority of votes at a BGM.
-Such changes shall not take effect until they have been announced at the BGM.
+1. Any changes to this constitution must be approved by a 2/3 majority of votes at a GM.
+Such changes shall not take effect until they have been announced at the GM.